danbz/aesthetic-programming/source/8-Queeries/Readme.md

 ## Que(e)ry Data

 ## setup()
 To query something is to ask a question about something, to check its validity or accuracy.
 When doing this with a database, a query is a simple request for data, in order to be able to be selective about what and how much data is returned, but we should clearly question the results.
+We wish to 'que(e)ry' results that tend towards normativity and self-fulfilling prophesy.

 Search engines (like Google) make a good example of applications that aggregate content and algorithmically return search results according to a keywords search.
-They promise to answer all our questions but do not make visible the underlying processes (and ideology) that give prominance to certain answers over others.[^netcultures] In a query-driven society, search engines make sense for us of seemingly infinite amounts of data stored in databases that undergo never-ending updates but tend to return normative results.
-We query this in this chapter and make apparent some of the processes at work.
+They promise to answer all our questions but do not make visible the underlying processes (and ideology) that give prominance to certain answers over others.[^netcultures] In a query-driven society, search engines have become powerful mechanisms for truth-making and for making sense of seemingly endless amounts of data.
 We have already explored some of the processes by which a program captures input data in Chapter 4 (Data Capture), especially data that is connected to physical devices, and in this chapter we expand this to data hosted on platforms.
+What is different here is that we encounter a shift in terms of quantity of data, extending our focus from 'capture' to the storage and analysis of massive amounts of captured data (so-called 'Big Data')

+in which profiling, targeted marketing, personalised recommendations and various sorts of predictions and e-commerce on platforms become accelerated and perpetuated.
+According to Chun, user habits formulate big data businesses, and she explains: "Through habits users become their machines: they stream, update, capture, upload, share, grind, link, verify, map, save, trash and troll".[^chun] Browsing, searching, posting, for instance, become our habits and they are transformed from actions to data that is storable, tracable and analysable.
+But these databases do not only enable the storage of data but also the organisation of data and the retrieval of information over networked conditions.

+'accessibility', questioning power relations on data ownership and transparency.

+It is through the

 Given that this necessitates

-and in sheer amount in terms of quantity, extending the focus from data 'capture' to data 'accessibility', questioning power relations on data ownership and transparency.
-We queer query play with the term - by  to challnege the elgitmacy of results and to point to the undeleying polituics